How To Provide Proof Of Onward Travel: Best Fake Flight Ticket

 Another way to provide proof of onward travel is to book a cheap bus or train ticket across the border to the neighboring country.

 The journey from one border town to the next can be pretty short, meaning buses and trains can be very cheap.
-Try and choose a journey from the nearest border town to make it as cheap as possible.

-I do not love this option though.
-Typically most airlines accept bus or train tickets as proof of onward travel however it is not verifiable on the airline database in the airport.
+Typically, most airlines accept bus or train tickets as proof of onward travel, however, it is not verifiable on the airline database at the airport.

 Book a cheap flight with a budget airline